jmcuneo/cs4241-final-project/README.md

 ## Technologies

 We used GitHub OAuth in order to authenticate users for the application.
 This authentication happens on the server, from which we store each user's GitHub info as a cookie within each client's session.
 This cookie is referenced for all of the functionality that requires user info.
+For our profile stats page we implemented D3, a data visualization library in javascript.
+D3 allowed us to make a variety of charts to show player win percentage, win rate over time, and player placement history.

 ## Challenges